FontCreator 14.0 • High-Logic

 Free help is available on the support forum, even for the unregistered 30-day trial version.
-The Help File will be available online, so that anyone can see the features before downloading the free trial version.
+The Help File is available online, so that anyone can see the features before downloading the free trial version.
 The trial version is the full Professional Edition, but use is limited to thirty days.
 Existing users may like to see which feature requests have been implemented already.

 FontCreator continues to improve with updates to fix bugs, add new features, and improve existing features.
 Some bugs are fixed without hours.